practical-opnsense/practical-opnsense.github.io/README.md

 ![Cover image](images/brickwall_256px.png)

 No network is too insignificant to be spared by an attacker.
-Even home networks, washing machines, and smartwatches are threatened and require a secure environment.
+Even home networks, washing machines, and smartwatches are under threat and require a secure environment.

 Firewalls are a component of the security concept.
-They protect against known and new threats to computers and networks.
+They protect against known and emerging threats to computers and networks.
 A firewall offers the highest level of protection if its functions are known, its operation is simple, and it is ideally positioned in the surrounding infrastructure. __OPNsense__ accepts the challenge and meets these criteria in different ways.
-This book is the ideal companion for understanding, installing and setting up an __OPNsense__ firewall.
+This book is the ideal companion for understanding, installing, and setting up an __OPNsense__ firewall.

-Each chapter explains a real-world situation, describes the theoretical fundamentals, and presents a laboratory experiment for better understanding.
-Finally, it offers a solution using __OPNsense__ methods and knowledge from a technical background.
+Each chapter explains a real-world situation, describes the theoretical fundamentals, and presents a lab experiment for better understanding.
+Finally, it offers a solution using __OPNsense__ methods and knowledge with a technical standpoint.

 ## Get a taste